|

 New Report highlights Virginia's strengths

-Fairfax County leads the state in concentration of high-tech employers,
+in technology Fairfax County leads the state in concentration of high-tech employers,

 jobs and capital investment.
 The American Electronics Association